Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 > Item 3 child of item 1
 > > Item 4 child of item 3
 ```

+### Fields: dates
+* Dates are entered into SpiraPlan as UTC and at midday.

 ### Fields: multi-select lists
 * Some fields in SpiraPlan let you select multiple items from a list.
 Spreadsheets do not allow this functionality